prometheus/docs/content/docs/guides/query-log.md

 # Using the Prometheus query log

 Prometheus has the ability to log all the queries run by the engine to a log file.
-This guide demonstrates how to use that log file, which fields it does contain and provides advanced tips about how to operate the log file.
+This guide demonstrates how to use that log file, which fields it contains, and provides advanced tips about how to operate the log file.

-The query log has been introduced in v2.16.0 and is disabled by default.
+The query log has been introduced in v2.16.0.

 ## Enable the query log

-The query log can be enabled and disabled at runtime.
+The query log can be toggled at runtime.
 It can therefore be activated when you want to investigate slownesses or high load on your Prometheus instance.

 To enable or disable the query log, two steps are needed: